airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/inbox-faqs.md

 <summary>How can you call customers with the Call feature in the leads section?</summary>

-ChatbotWorld offers an integration with Twilio to call your leads from the Inbox.
+EleAPI offers an integration with Twilio to call your leads from the Inbox.
 You can use the call feature to call leads and customers from the leads section directly from your desktop.
-You must integrate Twilio with ChatbotWorld to set up the calling feature in ChatbotWorld.
+You must integrate Twilio with EleAPI to set up the calling feature in EleAPI.

 </details>